Via-LA: VC-1 licensors

 This is a dynamic list and may never be able to satisfy particular standards for completeness.
 You can help by adding missing items with reliable sources.

 The following organizations hold one or more patents in the Via-LA VC-1 patent pool.
-LG has now removed their 1 remaining patent from the pool but it has been kept listed in the table below as it is still a valid patent.
+LG has now removed their 1 remaining patent (US8428141) from the pool but it has been kept listed in the table below as it is still a valid patent and expires on 2028-08-24.